 Crews have closed some turning lanes at the Bangerter Highway and Redwood Road intersection and shifted some turn movements to a new temporary road.
 This temporary traffic switch will keep cars moving with fewer delays until project completion in spring 2015.

 Additional changes will be implemented to accompany the new traffic pattern in October 2014.
 Here is what drivers can expect:

 - Turn movements closed from eastbound Bangerter Highway to northbound Redwood Road.

-- Motorists will be required to access the new temporary road in the southeast quadrant to travel to and from Redwood Road northbound
+- Motorists will be required to access the new temporary road in the southeast quadrant to travel between eastbound Bangerter Highway and northbound Redwood Road

 - Turn movement for westbound Bangerter Highway to northbound Redwood Road will remain open